-Not earlier than one hundred twenty (120) days and not later than sixty (60) days prior to the Letter of Credit Expiration Date, the County may submit a written request to the Bank to extend the Letter of Credit Expiration Date for a time mutually acceptable to the Bank and the County.
-The Bank has agreed to make a reasonable effort to response to the County within 30 days from the date of receipt of such request.
+On or after the date which is 120 days prior to the Final Date, the County may submit a written request to the Bank to extend the Final Date for a time mutually acceptable to the Bank and the County.
+The Bank has agreed to deliver the Bank's response in writing to the County within 30 days from the date of receipt of such request.
 Failure by the Bank to respond to the County's request for extension within such time period shall be considered a rejection of such request.
-The Bank may, in its sole and absolute discretion, decide to accept or reject any such proposed extension and no extension shall become effective unless the Bank shall have consented thereto in writing.
-The consent of the Bank, if granted, shall be conditioned upon the preparation, execution and delivery of documentation in form and substance reasonably satisfactory to the Bank and consistent with the Reimbursement Agreement and the Letter of Credit.
-If such an extension request is accepted by the Bank in its sole and absolute discretion, the then current Letter of Credit Expiration Date shall be extended to the date agreed to by the County and the Bank.
+If the Bank, in its sole discretion, agrees to such extension, then the Bank and the County shall enter into an amendment of the Credit Agreement and the County has agreed to deliver a copy of any such amendment, executed by both of the parties thereto, to the Issuing and Paying Agent, the Dealer, and to the Rating Agencies.